Search the London Web Directory:

 Saatchi Gallery - The Saatchi Gallery houses a major collection of contemporary art from the 1980's to the present day focusing on innovative and controversial young British and international artists.

-Serpentine Gallery - Gallery situated in Kensington Gardens showcasing modern and contemporary art, sculpture and architecture.
+Serpentine Galleries - Two free galleries situated five minutes walk from each other on either side of the Serpentine Bridge in Kensington Gardens showcasing modern and contemporary art, sculpture and architecture.

 Tate Britain - Tate Britain is the national gallery of British art from 1500 to the present day, the Tudors to the Turner Prize.
 Tate holds the greatest collection of British art in the world, including works by Blake, Constable, Epstein, Gainsborough, Gilbert and George, Hatoum, Hirst, Hockney, Hodgkin, Hogarth, Moore, Rossetti, Sickert, Spencer, Stubbs and Turner.